ipfs/ipfs-docs/docs/basics/command-line.md

 > ...
 ```

 The target file has now been fully removed from your IPFS node, along with any other files that were not pinned.
-If the content that was just garbage collected was saved to your computers local storage, it is still there.
-If you wish to remove the content from your computers local storage, you will need to find where it is saved and delete it using the normal deletion method.
+If the content that was just garbage collected was saved to your computer's local storage, it is still there.
+If you wish to remove the content from your computer's local storage, you will need to find where it is saved and delete it using the normal deletion method.